apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 TLA+ toolbox version 1.7.0

 ## Run
-Create specification [ZabWithFLE.tla](ZabWithFLE.tla) or [ZabWithFLETest.tla](ZabWithFLETest.tla) and run models in the following way.(ZabWithFLETest extends ZabWithFLE, and has a smaller state space in model checking.)
+Create specification [ZabWithFLE.tla](sync-abstract/ZabWithFLE.tla) or [ZabWithFLEAndSYNC.tla](sync-implementation/ZabWithFLEAndSYNC.tla) and run models in the following way.
 We can clearly divide spec into five modules, which are:
 - Phase0.
 (Fast) Leader Election
 - Phase1.
 Discovery